intertwine/social-compliance-generator/README.md

 # Social Compliance Generator AI

-This project is part of Bryan Young's [AI Drop of the Week](https://intertwinesys.com/) - Week 1.
+This project is part of Bryan Young's [AI Drop of the Week](https://aidrops.intertwinesys.com/drop/1): Week 1.

+This bot posts four times a day to X.com; [see the results here.](https://x.com/intertwine88038)

 ## Overview